7 Unexpected Spring Experiences in Georgetown

 Spring’s arrived in Georgetown, and so should you!
-From Canal boat walking tours, to thought-provoking outdoor art, patio dining, waterfront parks, and new restaurants, cocktail bars, and cute boutiques, it’s time to branch out.
+From the 22nd annual Georgetown French Market, to Canal walking tours, thought-provoking outdoor art, and house and garden tours, it’s time to branch out.

 Kayaking on the Potomac